Toolquix

 Q1: What is a bitwise operation?

 A bitwise operation directly manipulates individual bits within binary representations of numbers.
-Common bitwise operations include AND, OR, XOR, NOT, and bit shifts.
+Common bitwise Operation include AND, OR, XOR, NOT, and bit shifts.

 Q2: How do I input numbers into the calculator?